What Our Students Do

 The Business Law Clinic

-A joint enterprise between UEA Law Clinic and Norwich Business School, we are midway through establishing a project that should see students and staff giving advice to start-ups and small businesses as part of UEA’s civic university project and Small Business Charter.
-They will be supported by a regional law firm and a local organisation providing small business support and training across East Anglia.
-Students will have the opportunity to observe and help with advice and training.
+This is a project that sees students helping start-ups and small businesses as part of UEA’s civic university project and Small Business Charter.
+Our partners are solicitors Birketts LLP and a Menta, which provide small business support and training across East Anglia.
+Students have the opportunity to observe and help with advice and training, as well as work on ad hoc projects for Norfolk Community Foundation.

 "I often volunteer at the UEA Law Clinic working alongside solicitors in aiding clients with any legal issues regarding family matters.
 Working alongside solicitors has really boosted my confidence in dealing with clients.
 Given the sensitive nature of the cases I work on this has been crucial to the development of my client communication skills.
 As a student volunteer, my main role is to complete paperwork with the clients and support the solicitors in writing up attendance notes – this being a key skill to the everyday workings of a solicitor.
 After working at the UEA Law Clinic I know feel propelled and enthused to progress into a career in law given the insight this opportunity has provided me with."